 Supervisor and Committee

 Students will usually have one primary faculty advisor for the dissertation, who is a standing member of the Ancient History Graduate Group.
 This advisor will serve as chair of the student’s dissertation committee, which will include two or more secondary advisors, who are generally also members of the Group.
-In some circumstances, the dissertation chair and Graduate Group chair, in conjunction with the student, may decide to appoint a member of the dissertation committee from outside the Group.
+In some circumstances, the dissertation chair and Graduate Group Chair, in conjunction with the student, may decide to appoint a member of the dissertation committee from outside the Group.
 Students meet regularly with their primary advisors, especially in the early stages of their project.

-The dissertation must be completed within five years of completing the Preliminary Exam.
-Together, the dissertation chair and the chair of the Graduate Group will regularly assess the state of the student’s progress towards completion.
-Students who have not completed the dissertation within five years of first registering for dissertation tuition are required to submit a revised dissertation Prospectus and to repeat that portion of the Preliminary Examination that involves defending the proposal before a committee of at least three examiners.
+The dissertation must be completed within five years of completing the Preliminary Examination.
+Together, the dissertation chair and the Chair of the Graduate Group will regularly assess the state of the student’s progress towards completion.
+Students who have not completed the dissertation within five years of first registering for dissertation tuition are required to submit a revised dissertation Prospectus and to repeat that portion of the Preliminary Examination that involves defending the Prospectus before a committee of at least three examiners.
 The revised Prospectus must include an account of the current state of scholarship on the topic and an up-to-date bibliography.

 Candidates for the PhD degree are required to defend the dissertation formally.
 The student will give a public, oral presentation of the dissertation for approximately 40 minutes, followed by an open-floor question period.
 The presentation may focus on a selected portion of the dissertation, but must include an account of the whole.
 The presentation is chaired by someone not on the dissertation committee, such as the Chair of the Graduate Group in or any other standing faculty member.
 Students who finish their dissertations in the summer months may have to defer their defense until early fall.
 Immediately following the defense, the committee will decide whether the dissertation has been satisfactorily defended.
 The committee will then meet with the student and outline any remaining requirements for the completion and filing of the dissertation.
 The discussion will also include consideration of the direction of the student’s next steps on the project and in the profession.